igor-bulygin/tdvs-gthb/docs/tags.md

 	//     value: '79de2' // 5 alphanumeric chars long ID
 	// }
 	//
-	// Now, let's say we have a "Weight" tag (TYPE_FREETEXT).
+	// Now, let's say we have a "Weight" tag (FREETEXT).
 Each option of that
-	// tag would look the same way as the options from the "Color" (TYPE_DROPDOWN)
+	// tag would look the same way as the options from the "Color" (DROPDOWN)
 	// example, with the following exceptions:
 	//
 	// * "value" won't exist.
 	//
 	// * A key called "metric_units" will be created.
 Check the constants
-	// TYPE_MU_* in Option model for all the valid values for this.
+	// in MetricUnit model for all the valid values for this.
 	//
 	// * A key called "type" will be created.
-Check the constants TYPE_* in
+Check the constants in
-	// Option model for all the valid values for this.
+	// TagOption model for all the valid values for this.
 	//
 	// Example:
 	//